lebriggs/laura_website_2/content/blog/pkghandling/index.md

 A [Gist](https://docs.github.com/en/get-started/writing-on-github/editing-and-sharing-content-with-gists/creating-gists) is a simple way to share code snippets, notes, or any type of text content.
 It’s a feature provided by GitHub that allows you to create and share single files or collections of related files.

-Using a Gist offers two primary benefits for me:
+From my perspective, using a Gist for sharing code offers two primary benefits:

 - **Version Control:** <br>
 Similar to GitHub repositories, Gists have version control, allowing me to track changes and revert to previous versions if needed.